Some Background

 A person who has had a near-death experience has mixed feelings.
 One person may express anger, grief or relief.
 Some will remember their NDE immediately, others may have the aftereffects and not remember the experience.
 Some reactions:

-The person next to me was dying; we thought they were hallucinating, but what they described sounds like an NDE.
+The person next to me was dying; we thought they were hallucinating, but what they described sounded like an NDE.
 Could this be true?

 In "Nearing Death Awareness", dying people may be aware of the presence of deceased loved ones who are there to reassure them.